Frequently Asked Questions

 Can I bring my students to the library?

-Yes, but to provide better service to your students we ask that you make an appointment with the Reference or Children’s Services Specialist at 252-335-2473.
+Yes, but to provide better service to your students we ask that you make an appointment with Iisha Hill, Community Engagement Coordinator at 252-335-7536.

 Yes.
 We offer free training workshops at all levels.
-FMI contact the Computer
+For more information, contact Mike Barnett, Computer Instructor at 252-335-7536 or email mbarnett@earlibrary.org.

-All the computers are connected to printers, except the two laptop computers.
-The cost for printing is .15¢ per page for black and white copies and .75¢ per page for color copies.
+Yes, computers are located on both floors for the public use.
+All the computers are connected to printers.
+The cost for printing is 15¢ per page for black and white copies and 75¢ per page for color copies.
+Copies may be picked up from the desk.

 Do you have tax forms?